sazonovanton/SirChatalot/README.md

 * OpenAI.ChatDeletion: Whether to delete the user's history if conversation is too long.
 Optional.
 * OpenAI.EndUserID: Whether to add the user's ID to the API request.
 Optional.
 * OpenAI.Moderation: Whether to use the OpenAI's moderation engine.
 Optional.
+* OpenAI.Vision: Whether to use vision capabilities of GPT-4 models.
+Default: `False`.
+* OpenAI.ImageSize: Maximum size of images.
+If image is bigger than that it will be resized.
+Default: `512`
+* OpenAI.DeleteImageAfterAnswer: Whether to delete image after it was seen by model.
+Enable it to keep cost of API usage low.
+Default: `False`.
+* OpenAI.ImageDescriptionOnDelete: Whether to replace image with it description after it was deleted (see `OpenAI.DeleteImageAfterAnswer`).
+Default: `False`.
 * Files.Enabled: Whether to enable files support.
 Optional.
 Default: `True`.
 * Files.MaxFileSizeMB: The maximum file size in megabytes.
 Optional.
 Default: `20`.
 * Files.MaxSummaryTokens: The maximum number of tokens to use for generating summaries.
 Optional.
 Default: `OpenAI.MaxTokens`/2.